fabianmartins/alienattack.workshop/README.md

 * **Amazon Kinesis Data Firehose**: Amazon Kinesis Data Firehose is the easiest way to load streaming data into data stores and analytics tools.
 It can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk, enabling near real-time analytics with existing business intelligence tools and dashboards you’re already using today.
 We are using it to drop data from Kinesis Data Streams to To know more about Kinesis Data Firehose, including pricing, click [here](https://aws.amazon.com/kinesis/data-firehose/).
 Kinesis Data Firehose *has not free tier* , but the cost for testing this application will be neglectable.
 Check the pricing model to learn more.
 * **Amazon DynamoDB**: Is the database that we are using to store the scoreboard data for the game sessions.
 Amazon DynamoDB is s a key-value and document database that delivers single-digit millisecond performance at any scale.
 It's a fully managed, multiregion, multimaster database with built-in security, backup and restore, and in-memory caching for internet-scale applications.
 DynamoDB can handle more than 10 trillion requests per day and support peaks of more than 20 million requests per second.
 DynamoDB provides free tier, and we will be running under it for Space Invaders.
 To learn more about it, visit [this link](https://aws.amazon.com/dynamodb/).
 * **AWS Systems Manager**: Systems Manager provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources.
 We are using the [Parameter Store](https://aws.amazon.com/systems-manager/features/#Parameter_Store) feature of Systems Manager, which provides a centralized store to manage your configuration data, whether plain-text data such as database strings or secrets such as passwords.
 To know more about Systems Manager, including pricing, click [here](https://aws.amazon.com/systems-manager/).
 Parameter store is free.
 * At the *programming* side, we are using [AWS SDK for Javascript in the Browser](https://aws.amazon.com/sdk-for-browser/) and [AWS SDK for node](https://aws.amazon.com/sdk-for-node-js/).
+Space Invaders was not developed using the best practices, exaclty because one of the workshops is about fixing it and applying the best practices for programming and DevSecOps.

 Have fun!